yeet01520/Influence-Registry/README.md

 ---

-## Data sources
+## Data Sources

-All data comes from public records.
+All data comes from open-source, public records.
 No proprietary or paywalled sources are used.

 | Source | What we use it for |
 |---|---|